-SCOR and its Subrecipients will manage and enforce all Davis-Bacon labor standards requirements and have accepted the responsibilities described in this section.
+SCOR and its Subrecipients will collect and review required reporting from the Contractor in accordance with the selected compliance options to ensure compliance with all applicable Davis-Bacon labor standards requirements and have accepted the responsibilities described in this section.
 Recipients, subrecipients and contractors must maintain sufficient records to substantiate this information upon request.